Completely Deformed Complexity-free Anisotropic Fluid Sphere: Introduction

 \section{Introduction}

-Understanding the evolution of gravitationally bound stellar configurations with ultra-compact interiors is of essential significance within Einstein's theory of general relativity (GR).
-Undoubtedly, the most widely recognized gravitationally bound stellar structures when it comes to studying intense gravitational interactions are black holes (BHs).
+Exploring the behavior of compact density-matter distributions is vital for a deeper investigation and validation of Einstein’s general relativity (GR).
+Black holes (BHs) represent the most remarkable ultra-compact matter distributions and serve as ideal candidates for exploring intense gravitational phenomena in the cosmos.
 This recognition is largely attributed to their distinctive properties, such as unstable photon spheres.
 Astrophysicists analyze gravitational waves (GWs) caused by the collisions of BHs, neutron stars, and other ultra-compact celestial remnants \cite{barack2019black}.
 The findings of GR \cite{cardoso2009geodesic} suggest that the quasinormal modes of GWs correspond to the pathways of light surrounding merging objects.
 This straightforward relationship is not followed by all gravity theories \cite{konoplya2017eikonal}.
 Even GR can break when non-linear electrodynamics are taken into account.
 Unveiling the mysteries associated with interior compositions of self-gravitational configurations is important, particularly for a deep grasp of the relativistic gravitational collapse of compact objects.
 Stellar interiors are believed to consist of a complex system of different fluids, interacting through non-linear processes.
 One of the simplest models used to approximate the interior of self-gravitational compact objects is based on the equality of principle stresses, i.e., $P=P_{r}=P_{\bot}$ \cite{boonserm2005generating}.
 However, this assumption significantly reduces the complexity of constructing the dense-matter configurations by solving the GR-field equations.
 Although ideal fluid models simplify the study of gravitationally bound stellar spheres, some relativistic models based on this assumption do not represent a physically acceptable situation, as indicated by the analysis of Lake and Delgaty \cite{delgaty1998physical}.
-The insights given in \cite{poplawski2013intrinsic,poplawski2021gravitational,poplawski2012four,poplawski2013cosmological,khlopov1985gravitational, di2017spin,de2020general,de2021testing,astashenok2020supermassive,nojiri2020f} must be taken into consideration to attain a broader perspective of gravitational phenomena and their involvement in the genesis of stellar structures.
+Popławski \cite{poplawski2013intrinsic} demonstrated that, in curved spacetime, the intrinsic angular momentum of matter necessitates the metric-affine formulation of gravity, in which torsion is treated as a dynamical variable.
+This formulation generalizes general relativity into the simplest gravitational theory that incorporates intrinsic spin, known as the Einstein–Cartan–Sciama–Kibble theory.
+Grezia \emph{et al.} \cite{di2017spin} explored the construction of spinning matter-regulated traversible wormholes with spherical fluid configuration, by employing the Einstein-Cartan gravity model.
+Astashenok and Odintsov \cite{astashenok2020supermassive} analyzed realistic neutron stellar configurations in $R^2$ gravity.
+They identified that the scalar curvature drops more slowly because of an axion envelope around the configuration.
+Furthermore, Popławski \cite{poplawski2021gravitational} studied the gravitational collapse of a spherically symmetric spin fluid using the Tolman metric and the Einstein-Cartan theory.
+The author showed that the quantum particle production amplifies torsion effects, triggering inflation and the creation of matter.
+Several bounces may occur in the resulting closed universe, suggesting that the cosmos could have originated from a black hole.
+The insights given in \cite{poplawski2012four,poplawski2013cosmological,khlopov1985gravitational,de2020general,de2021testing,nojiri2020f,khan2025modeling} must be taken into consideration to attain a broader perspective of gravitational phenomena and their involvement in the genesis of stellar structures.